If you’ve been found guilty of a crime, you may want to consider an appeal.

 An appeal must be filed within a certain time period, otherwise, your ability to appeal is waived.
 An appeal is filed with an appellate court, which then sets time frames within which certain events must occur.
 The appealing party files a written brief that sets forth the issues being appealed, the applicable law, and your argument.
 The opposing party then has an opportunity to respond.
 The appellate court may then allow for the parties to make an oral argument in support of their respective positions.
 After considering the briefs and argument, the appellate court will issue a decision that either affirms the original court decision or identifies issues and remands the case back to the original court for reconsideration.

 Appeals are complex, so it is important that you follow the procedures and fully set forth your argument.
-An attorney can help you understand whether an appeal is recommended.
-An attorney can also provide legal representation throughout the appeal.
-Contact The Harris Law Firm to schedule a consultation about your possible appeal.
+An attorney can provide legal representation and help evaluate your options.
+Contact Harris Law Firm to schedule a consultation about your appeal.